Inference for Generative Capsule Models: Variational Inference

 The distribution for $q(Y)$ is a Gaussian with

-where the updates for both $\Lambda_k$ and $\bmu_k$ depend explicitly on the templates employed in the model through the transformation matrices $F_{kn}$ and the precision term $\lambda$. {Note that the prediction from datapoint $m$ to the mean of $\y_k$ is given by $\sum_n r_{mnk} F^T_{kn} \x_m$, i.e.\ a weighted sum of the predictions of each part $n$ with weights $r_{mnk}$.} These expressions remain the same when considering a Gaussian mixture prior such as~\eqref{eq:p_Z}.
+where the updates for both $\Lambda_k$ and $\bmu_{k}$ depend explicitly on the annealing parameter $\beta$ and the templates employed in the model.
+Note that the prediction from datapoint $m$ to the mean of $\y_k$ is given by $r_{mnk}F_{kn}^{T}(D_{kn})^{-1}(\x_{m}-\boldsymbol{m}_{kn})$, i.e.\ a weighted sum of the predictions of each part $n$ with weights $r_{mnk}$.
+These expressions remain the same when considering a Gaussian mixture prior such as~\eqref{eq:p_Z}.